spraja08/streams-handson/Module2.md

-# Streams Handson - Module 1
+# Streams Handson - Module 2

-This workshop has 2 modules.
-Module1 covers EMR with Flink, with the following objectives

-1. Create an EMR Cluster with Flink runtime
-2. Make Flink's Web Console accessible externally
+The objectives of Module2 are:

+1. To explore the deployment of the flink application from [Module1](https://github.com/rspamzn/streams-handson/blob/master/README.md) onto Kinesis Data Analytics
-3. Deploy, test and monitor a Flink streaming application that reads and writes to Kinesis Data Streams
+3. Test and monitor the application

-[Module 2](https://github.com/rspamzn/streams-handson/blob/master/module2.md) covers the steps involved in using Kinesis Data Analytics to deploy and operate the same flink streaming application.

 ###  Part 1 - Launch Cluster